jakob22r/DISProject/app/README.md

 # Overall
 This project includes a web-application for a Eurovision Fanclub, developed using Flask and PostgreSQL for the Databases and Informations Systems course at UCPH 2023.
+For the frontend CSS styling, we use Bootstrap.

 # Setup